csterwa/PublicKB/Support/backup-service-changes-faq.md

 Simple Backup Service does not perform snapshots - it provides file and folder level backups and restores.
 However, you may continue to use the [snapshot capability in the Control Portal](../Servers/creating-and-managing-server-snapshots.md).
 If you have questions about options, please contact us at [help@ctl.io](mailto:help@ctl.io).

+### How to restores work with Simple Backup Service?

+Customers simply choose a point-in-time backup to restore.
+From there, the files are then placed back into a folder on the source machine.
+Users do not have the ability to create new VMs based restores.

 ### How does Simple Backup Service differ from the current storage services?

 This chart is a helpful comparison: